Entanglement Spectrum Dynamics as a Probe for Non-Hermitian Bulk-Boundary Correspondence in Systems with Periodic Boundaries

 Let us remark, however, a somewhat obvious point that for systems subject to periodic boundary conditions (PBC), the topological transition point is determined by the Bloch Hamiltonian even in the presence of NHSE/LSE.
 It is tempting to expect that no sign of topological invariants defined from the OBC spectrum can be extracted from the PBC system.
-In this Letter, in sharp contrast to this naïve expectation, we show that there are cases where OBC topological invariants can be extracted from the dynamics of the PBC system.
+In this Letter, in sharp contrast to this na\"ive expectation, we show that there are cases where OBC topological invariants can be extracted from the dynamics of the PBC system.
 This is achieved by examining the quench dynamics of the entanglement spectrum (ES).
-Initially recognized in the context of a fractional quantum Hall insulator~\cite{Li08} and later formalized for free fermionic~\cite{Fidkowski10} and one-dimensional systems~\cite{Pollman10}, the ES has since played a pivotal role in understanding topological phases of both non-interacting and interacting systems.
+Initially recognized in the context of a fractional quantum Hall insulator~\cite{Li08} and later formalized for free fermionic~\cite{Fidkowski10} and one-dimensional interacting systems~\cite{Pollman10}, the ES has since played a pivotal role in understanding topological phases of both non-interacting and interacting systems.
 In highly non-equilibrium states, the ES serves as a dynamical probe for wavefunction topology~\cite{Gong18, McGinley18, Wang17}.
-Recent investigations have even extended its applicability to open quantum systems, where the real line-gap topology was shown to be detectable through the quench dynamics of ES~\cite{Sayyad21,Starchl22, Starchl24}.
-However, these works considered systems that do not exhibit LSE~\cite{Sayyad21, Starchl22, Starchl24}, leaving the effect of boundary conditions sensitivity on the dynamics of ES unclear.
+Recent investigations have partially extended its applicability to non-Hermitian and open quantum systems.
+In non-Hermitian systems, which effectively describe the dynamics of open systems subject to post-selection, it was reported that for point-gapped systems, which exhibit NHSE, ES fails to capture topological properties of the ground state~\cite{Loic19}.
+In open quantum systems, the real line-gap topology was shown to be detectable through the quench dynamics of ES~\cite{Sayyad21,Starchl22, Starchl24}.
+However, these works on open quantum systems, considered systems that do not exhibit LSE~\cite{Sayyad21, Starchl22, Starchl24}, leaving the effect of boundary conditions sensitivity on the dynamics of ES unclear.